 Myth Number 1: Adults don’t get acne

 Unfortunately, the 18th birthday isn’t a magical day where our skin instantly becomes cleansed and we never experience acne again.
-The propensity and severity of experiencing acne is determined heavily by genetics and varies greatly between individuals.
+The propensity and severity of experiencing acne are determined heavily by genetics and varies greatly between individuals.
 Some people only experience breakouts during their teen years, while for others acne continues into adulthood.
 There have been cases of acne developing later on into adulthood, usually caused by chemical imbalances.

 Myth Number 2: The sun can clear up acne